Gibson Explorer: Other makers

 Hamer Guitars created a tribute to the Explorer in 1974 called the Hamer "Standard".
 This model typically differed from the original Explorer in that it had no pickguard and a mahogany body with a highly figured maple top in a cherry sunburst finish, though custom finishes were also available.
 Gaining popularity with the hard rock musicians of the day, including Rick Nielsen, Hamer's success led the way for other copies and was partly responsible for prompting Gibson's own decision to reissue the Explorer.

 Jackson Guitars (now a subsidiary of Fender) was sued by Gibson for their line of Kelly guitars, which are very similar to the Explorer.
 The Kelly was sleeker and lighter, with basically the same shape but with beveled edges.

 High-end guitar company Alembic Inc produced the Exploiter bass guitars for the late John Entwistle of the Who.
 These basses had the body shape of the Explorer with either a cone- or V-shaped headstock.
 The Exploiter is different in that the edges are rounded over and the lower bout cuts more deeply into the body than an Explorer.
 After Entwistle's death, Alembic released the "Spyder" based on John's custom basses, with production limited to 50 guitars.
 Warwick also produces the "Stryker" basses, based on the custom Explorer-style basses.

 Dean Guitars produced a John Entwistle Spyder Signature Bass in 2013, limited to 25 US models and a low-cost Korean import series.

 Ibanez introduced the Destroyer model in the 1970s, with a korina-coloured Japanese Sen body that closely resembled the original 1958 Explorer.
 In about 1981 Ibanez changed the shape of the Destroyer body.
 Although the new Destroyer II model was still clearly inspired by Gibson's original Explorer design, the body lines were modified, most notably around the treble "horn" and the rear edge, and the headstock was changed to a slight variation of the traditional Ibanez headstock shape, no longer resembling Gibson's "hockey stick" shape.

 Dean Guitars was ordered to halt sales of the Dean Z in 2022 after the shape was found to infringe on Gibson's patents.

-Other guitars similar to the Explorer include the ESP EX Greco guitars' Explorer, Aria Pro II, Kramer's Condor, Peavey's Rotor series, Rondo Music's Douglas Halo and Agile Ghost, Gordon-Smith's Explorer, Chapman's Ghost Fret, and the Cort Effector (an Explorer version with built-in effects, but no pickup toggle switch).
+Other guitars similar to the Explorer include the ESP EX Greco guitars' Explorer, Aria Pro II, Kramer's Condor, Peavey's Rotor series, Rondo Music's Douglas Halo and Agile Ghost, Gaskell Guitars Classic (left handed only), Gordon-Smith's Explorer, Chapman's Ghost Fret, and the Cort Effector (an Explorer version with built-in effects, but no pickup toggle switch).